Raymond James Stadium: Concerts

-Raymond James Stadium has hosted several large scale concerts, with the largest attendance (72,000) coming at a show by U2 in 2009.
-The annual Sunset Music Festival is also hosted at the stadium.
-Beyonce performed two times at the stadium, first in 2016 as part of her The Formation World Tour, and secondly in 2023 as part of her Renaissance World Tour.
+Raymond James Stadium regularly hosts large scale concerts by a wide range of major musical acts, some of which have returned more than once.
+Beyoncé performed two times at the stadium, first in 2016 as part of her The Formation World Tour, and secondly in 2023 as part of her Renaissance World Tour.
 Taylor Swift's The Eras Tour is the first act in stadium history to sell out two and three shows on a single tour.
+The venue can be set up in various configurations which results in a wide range of seating capacities, with the largest concerts drawing over 70,000 spectators.
+In addition to concerts inside the stadium, several music festivals have been held in the large parking lot.
+In June 2026, rapper Ye (fka Kanye West), performed two concerts at the stadium.